Cleburne County commissioners are urged to halt herbicide spraying

 Hiett claimed she can prove that the contaminants are in the wells

-Hiett then named off all of the chemicals used in the herbicide the county uses including glyphosate which is an ingredient in the weed killer Roundup and 2-4 d, which is a main component in Agent Orange used to kill vegetation during the Vietnam War.
+Hiett then named all of the chemicals used in the herbicide the county uses, including glyphosate, which is an ingredient in the weed killer Roundup, and 2-4 d, which is a main component in Agent Orange used to kill vegetation during the Vietnam War.

 “The areas you are not spraying have the least amount of poverty, the areas you are spraying have the highest amount of poverty and that can be proven,” she said.